brooklynrail/brooklynrail-platform/content/events/2020/12/curatorial-activism-part-2.md

       in a Dutch mook (magazine/book) _SeeAllThis #20_.
     person: catherine-de-zegher
   - person: rosa-martinez
-    event_bio: Rosa Martínez is an independent curator, writer and art collections consultant.
+    event_bio: An independent curator, writer and art collections consultant.
 She lives in Barcelona where she got her degree in Art History.
 She was curator of several major international biennials, including Istanbul, 1997; SITE Santa Fe, New Mexico, USA, 1999; Busan,